janison/theBFG/README.md

 `dotnet tool theBFG fire`

 ... and thats it.
 Each time you `compile` your `unit-test` will be deployed to all the workers you have setup and they will run the tests as you commanded.

+> Pro Tip: No after build triggers?
+No Worries! theBFG also *monitors the target for changes*, reloading and *firing* on *every* update to bring advanced continious testing capabilities to any dev flow

 *<h2>Integration or Automation test?
 Start the SUT and monitor it for failures</h2>*